nuxencs/seasonpackarr/README.md

 torrent client, checks it so the already present files are recognised, and starts it.
 Do **not** add a separate torrent-client action to the filter. seasonpackarr owns adding the torrent to the client, and another client action would add it a second time.

-> [!WARNING]
-> Breaking change when upgrading from an older version:
-> 1. Remove the torrent-client action from your seasonpackarr filter and keep only the Webhook action.
-> 2. Replace `preImportPath` in your config with the per-client [Import Policy](#import-policy); hardlinks now land
->    under the import destination resolved from the client.
-> 3. Remove `parseTorrentFile` from your config; torrent parsing is now always on.
->
-> seasonpackarr refuses to start while `parseTorrentFile` or `preImportPath` (or their environment variables) are
-> still present and tells you to migrate.

 #### Webhook